 3. If either applicant has been previously married that applicant must provide a certified copy of the divorce decree or certified copy of the death certificate which will be kept on file permanently with the application for the marriage license.
 Divorce papers must be a certified copy.
 They cannot just be a regular copy.
 A certified copy normally will have a special stamp and a colored or raised seal somewhere on the document which makes them certified.

-4. A bride and the groom both have the option of changing their last name (surname) after marriage.
+4. Both applicants have the option of changing their last name (surname) after marriage.
 The following options are available:

 • Change to the last name (surname) of the other spouse